Olena1788/calculator-project/README.md

 - addition of a scientific functionality to the application
 - operations’ history to be displayed
 - possibility to save a calculation with a name and view or edit it later
-- possibility to use dark mode or night light (use warmer colours to help blocj blue light)
+- possibility to use dark mode or night light
 - addition of unit conversion
 <br />
 <br />